-Incentive Stock Options may be granted only to Employees of the Company and its subsidiaries (within the meaning of Section 425(f) of the Code).
+Incentive Stock Options may be granted only to Employees of the Company and its subsidiaries (within the meaning of Section 424(f) of the Code) and shall not be granted ten years after the earlier of (i) the date the Board of Directors adopts the Plan (as amended and restated) or (ii) the date the shareholders of the Company approve the Plan (as amended and restated).
 To the extent that any Stock Option does not qualify as an Incentive Stock Option, it shall constitute a separate Non-Qualified Stock Option.

 Stock Options shall be evidenced by option agreements, the terms and provisions of which may differ.
 An option agreement shall indicate on its face whether it is an agreement for Incentive Stock Options or Non-Qualified Stock Options.
-The grant of a Stock Option shall occur on the date the Committee by resolution selects a Service Provider as a participant in any grant of Stock Options, determines the number of Stock Options to be granted to such Service Provider and specifies the terms and provisions of the option agreement.
-The Company shall notify a participant of any grant of
+The grant of a Stock Option shall occur on the date the Committee by resolution selects a Service Provider as a participant in any grant of

-Stock Options, and a written option agreement or agreements shall be duly executed and delivered by the Company.
+Stock Options, determines the number of Stock Options to be granted to such Service Provider and specifies the terms and provisions of the option agreement.
+The Company shall notify a participant of any grant of Stock Options, and a written option agreement or agreements shall be duly executed and delivered by the Company.